Are you looking for a non-boring way to increase students’ reading comprehension and boost reading test scores?

-Have you ever asked students a comprehension question and received some bizarre answers?
+Have you ever asked learners a comprehension question and received some bizarre answers?…

-I mean, I’ve at times looked on in amazement at some of the responses they come up with that have nothing to do with the text at hand.
+Looked on in amazement at a few of the responses they come up with that have nothing to do with the text at hand?

-I’ve left school many a days, scratching my head, thinking…
+You’ve probably left work many a days, scratching your head, thinking…

-For this example, I’m using two books: James and the Giant Peach (Roald Dahl) and What was the Underground Railroad?
+Though you’ll only need to choose one text, the two examples within this article are… James and the Giant Peach (Roald Dahl) and What Was the Underground Railroad?
 (Yona Zeldis McDonough).

 For the Prove It reading strategy to be most effective, students need a personal copy of the text.

-A photocopied chapter or section of a book works fine if individual student copies aren’t available.
+A photocopied chapter or section of a book works fine if individual student copies of the book aren’t available.

 Choose a book that aligns with what you’re teaching in class.
-You want to ensure that whatever book you choose has sufficient information/enough words.
+Also, ensure the chosen book has sufficient information/enough words.

 The idea is that some questions are harder to answer than others.

-Below are the questions and statements I created for my two book examples.
+Following are the questions and statements for the two book examples.

 James and the Giant Peach (Chapter 1)